 Sister Cities International creates and strengthens these sister city partnerships in an effort to increase global cooperation, promote cultural understanding, and stimulate economic development.
 Currently, our Sister Cities are:

-The relationship between Rockford and Brovary arose from a meeting with a visiting soccer team from Kiev.
-The Kiev contingent suggested a sister city arrangement with Brovary, a Kiev suburb of 85,900.
+The relationship between Rockford and Brovary arose from a meeting with a visiting soccer team from Kyiv.
+The Kyiv contingent suggested a sister city arrangement with Brovary, a Kyiv suburb of 85,900.
 The Rockford City Council and Mayor Charles Box made it official in 1995.
 As a gift to Brovary, a Rockford group traveled to build the first of two playgrounds for Brovary’s children.
 They did not use wood, because of the risk that it might be stripped to heat homes during the harsh winters.
 These two projects were the beginning of "Kids Around the World", a Rockford organization that builds playgrounds for children in poverty-stricken and war-torn foreign cities.
 Rockford and Brovary maintain a strong relationship.
 Rockford residents send food and medicine, and area doctors visit to donate their services.
 Brovary’s Mayor toured Rockford; his wife lived in Rockford for six months; their son was married at a Rockford church.

 Rockford residents visited Changzhou in 1999 to explore a friendship agreement to foster trade opportunities for both cities.
 Although more than 2,500 years old, Changzhou is a modern industrial city of more than three million, just a two-hour drive from Shanghai.
 In October 1999, a Changzhou delegation visited Rockford to sign a Sister Cities agreement with the Rockford City Council.
 The Chinese delegation toured Bergstrom Inc. (which has a plant in Changzhou), Rockford Products Inc. and Rock Valley College Technical Center.
 They attended a City Council meeting and had dinner at Cliffbreakers River Restaurant.
 Rockford delegations have visited Changzhou to explore business exchange relationships.